-If you’re looking for a destination to escape to from the cold and pre-Christmas frenzy, December is one of the best times of year to travel to Burma.
-Our Burma specialist Tim explains why it’s at its best during the winter and the best ways to experience it on a tailor-made trip with us.
+If you’re looking for a destination to escape to from the cold and pre-Christmas frenzy, December is one of the best times of year to travel to Myanmar.
+Our Myanmar specialist Tim explains why it’s at its best during the winter and the best ways to experience it on a tailor-made trip with us.

 Great availability at our favourite hotels